drewhontz/bookbuy/readme.md

     - Flask
     - Python 2.7

+### Third-Party Resources used

+- I was able to complete this assignment by reading articles on askubuntu, digital ocean, and by leveraging the Udacity community forums

 ## Known issues

 - Logout does not work if you do not clear cache.
 Click [here](https://discussions.udacity.com/t/cannot-disconnect-gdisconnect-route/16263/14>